Chapter 9: An Empire in Ruins

 Azul recovers from his defeat, unfortunately, and knocks Vincent over in cinematic, only for Vincent to rush him and place his hand on Arch Azul’s chest.
 In a flash of light, Azul explodes, reverting to his regular self, and Vincent transforms into Chaos.
 And then, in the most transparently “edgy” moment in the entire game, Chaos picks up Azul’s chaingun and impales him with it before blowing him off the elevator.
 This game.

 Hojo came into the room, demanding to know why she had his “failed experiment,” Vincent.
 Reading Lucrecia’s overlarge computer monitors, he worked out the nature of her project from a distance.
-Hojo’s performance here was about as over-the-top as he could ever be, and Kyle and I were both killing ourselves laughing at his cartoonish portrayal throughout the entire scene.
+Hojo’s performance here was about as over-the-top as he could ever be, and Kyle and I were both killing ourselves laughing at his cartoonish portrayal throughout the scene.
 It is cranked up to 12.
 Hojo decides that Lucrecia’s end goal with Vincent was funny enough to leave it be, and he walks out cackling like the Wicked Witch of the West.

 Vincent then noticed Shelke’s cell phone, just in time for the elevator to come to a stop.
 Finally, he arrives at the entrance of Deepground, calling it “Shinra’s dark secret.”
 Well, it’s other-other dark secret.
 Like, maybe #3.